GmEsoft/BASIC_Use_GOTO_to_jump_into_a_sub/README.md

 i = 2  j = 3
 exited FOR J loop
 exited FOR I loop
+READY
+>
 ````

+We clearly see that after the 'Jump out', J is incremented one more time (by the NEXT statement at line 70), meaning that the FOR J
+loop was not really exited.

 If we specify the control variables I and J after the NEXT keywords, we get something different, more expectable.